Kompany's anger and motivation

 Despite the "small details" that went against Bayern when the referee blew his whistle, Kompany fairly congratulated his new victor Luis Enrique.
 "I don't want to take anything away from Paris.
 They are a top team."

-The team from the French capital, which has been enthroned above all others in Europe for a year now, will now face Arsenal London instead of Bayern in the final on May 30 in Budapest.
+The team from the French capital, which has been enthroned above all others in Europe for the past year, will now face Arsenal London instead of Bayern in the final on May 30 in Budapest.
 "It wasn't quite enough.
 But we can absolutely keep up with the best team," Eberl summed up proudly.

 Quarter-final 2025, semi-final 2026 - and now final 2027?
 Munich's path seems mapped out.
 "I know how difficult it is to win this prize," said Kompany about the club's most important title.
 "I'm convinced that we'll manage to take another step next season.
 That's also my job," said the coach with the special work ethic.